 Use the Arabic translation ... then:Libyan Jews were afraid non-Jewish neighbors would inundate them for unlimited free food.
 So they translated the Whoever is hungry section as "Whoever is hungry, let him come and taste nothing!"

 Use the Yemenite translation ... then:The Jews of Yemen put all the seder symbols directly on the table – no seder plate for them!

 Use the Farsi translation ... then:The Jews of Tehran felt wine spilled during the recitation of the plagues carried a bit of the evil of the ancient plagues.
 (One Iranian, a friend's mother, was horrified seeing American Jews licking the wine off their fingers – don't touch that wine!)
-Before the recitation of the plagues at Iranian seders, the entire table was covered with a white tablecloth – protection from the evil.
+Before the recitation of the plagues at Iranian seders, the entire table was covered with a white tablecloth as protection from the evil.
 Only the large kiddish cup and a glass remained above.
-The drops of wine were spilled into the glass during the recitation, and the glass containing the evil-of-the-plagues was carried with great care – don't spill! – and broken on a neighbor's property (someone they secretly hated), playfully giving them the evil spirit.
-(Tradition may be limited to Mashhadi community)
+The drops of wine were spilled into the glass during the recitation, and the glass containing the "plague-infested" wine was carried with great care – don't spill! – then broken on the property of a reviled neighbor, playfully giving them the evil spirit.
+[David Sumka] (Tradition may be specific to Mashhadi Jews)